GanGroup/Gan/kai/presentation/script.md

-In this project, I’ll be exploring the world of Generative Adversarial Networks or GAN, a concept introduced by Ian Goodfellow back in 2014.
+In this project, I’ll be exploring the world of Generative Adversarial Network or GAN, a concept introduced by Goodfellow back in 2014.

-One of the most exciting applications of GANs is in image generation.
-GANs have been used to generate realistic images in various domains, including art, medical imaging, and even face generation.
-Their versatility is one of the reasons they’ve gained so much popularity.
+One of the most exciting applications of GAN is in image generation.
+GAN has been used to generate realistic images in various domains, including art, medical imaging, and even face generation.
+Its versatility is one of the reasons it has gained so much popularity.

-However, training GANs is not without challenges.
+However, training GAN is not without challenges.
 Problems like mode collapse, where the generator produces limited variation and instability during training make it a difficult model to optimize.
 That’s why the objective of my study is to explore ways to enhance the training stability and improve the quality of the generated images.